 - Our Behaviour Policy; which includes guidance on expectations is fully understood and upheld by all staff. - We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.
-We have access to Surrey Inclusion Officer and the Education Welfare Officer. - We are aware of children who are Young Carers and make referrals to Surrey Young Carers to support their life at home and school. - School accesses primary mental health workers and consultations with SENDCo and staff support wellbeing concerns - We have trained emotional literacy support assistants (ELSA).
+We have access to Surrey Inclusion Officer and the Education Welfare Officer. - We are aware of children who are Young Carers and make referrals to Surrey Young Carers to support their life at home and school. - School accesses support from primary mental health workers, community wellbeing practitioners and community wellbeing mentors (Barnardos).
+Consultations with SENDCo and staff support wellbeing concerns. - We have trained emotional literacy support assistants (ELSA).
 SENDCo and staff identify individuals who would benefit from support and an appropriate plan is shared with parents and targets are set. - The learner voice is central to our ethos and is encouraged in a variety of ways including a School Council which is chaired by Year Six pupils.